Ryan McMahon Player Props: Rockies vs. Tigers

 Ryan McMahon At The Plate

-- McMahon has had at least one RBI in 33.3% of his games this year (26 of 78), with more than one RBI eight times (10.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 32.9% of his games this season, McMahon has tallied at least one RBI.
+In eight of those games (10.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.